One more chance: Innovative in-home drug rehab program offers hope

 Emily was admitted to Arms Acers rehab facility in upstate New York for a six-day detox, followed by an 89-day stay at Newport Academy, a Bethlehem, Connecticut, treatment center that specializes in teen addiction.

-But Emily was afraid of life after rehab, where she would no longer be sheltered from triggers like drug-using ‘friends’ or parties.
+But Emily, like so many other addicts, was nervous about life after rehab, where she would no longer be sheltered from triggers like drug-using ‘friends’ or parties.
 That’s when she turned to Aware.

 Aware Recovery Care is a yearlong, Connecticut-based in-home rehabilitation program that provides patients with around-the-clock treatment, including a nurse coach, addiction psychiatrist, primary care doctor, family therapist, case manager, peer support, and 12-step meetings — the Aware Recovery Care Collaborative Care Model.
 Opioid addicts receive medication-assisted treatment, urine screening, and GPS tracking.